Skip to main content

 • Relationship limits: If you were not at the scene, the insurer may contest whether you qualify as a "close relative" under the legal definition.

-If your claim is refused, treatment is denied, or the insurer classifies the injury as threshold, you have the right to request an internal review and, if necessary, escalate to the Personal Injury Commission.
+If your claim is refused, treatment is denied, weekly payments are stopped, or the insurer classifies the injury as threshold, the next step depends on the written reasons.
+Start with the internal review process guide where an internal review is required, then consider the medical review pathway or the broader Personal Injury Commission hub if the dispute needs external determination.
 It is usually better to address these issues with updated psychiatric evidence rather than relying only on your own description of distress.

 Next steps if you have witnessed a fatal crash